RFID and Barcode Readers

 Note: RFID tags or barcodes must terminate in a “carriage return” (the Return or Enter key on a standard keyboard), so that when scanned, the time clock will open directly to the User Status window for that user.

 - In the Display Group settings, select the correct display group and change the time clock interface to PIN or Passcode.
 How to change the TimeClock interface >

 - Under the Configure menu, choose Users and select an employee's name.
 In the password field, choose the Create (or Modify) button and scan the RFID tag or barcode you created for that particular user into the New Password and Verify fields.
 This will ensure that the user's password matches the badge code exactly.

 - Test the reader by turning administration mode off and scanning a user's RFID tag or barcode.
-If the device works correctly, you should end at the worker's User Status window where they can punch in or out.
+If the device works correctly, you should be logged into an employee's individual User Status window where they can punch in or out.